abraidotti/MACky/README.md

 TODO:

-- on execution with no flags, offer a menu of non-virtual interfaces and a MAC input
+- add menu of non-virtual interfaces and a MAC input on execution with no flags